Skip to content

 Implementation hintsEliminates better solutionsSpecify outcomes, not mechanisms

-Pseudo-codeAgent copies flawed structure literallyUse behavioral specs with acceptance criteria
+Pseudo-codeAgent copies the flawed structure literallyUse behavioral specs with acceptance criteria

-Prescriptive architectureForces inconsistency with codebasePoint to existing files as examples
+Prescriptive architectureForces inconsistency with the codebasePoint to existing files as examples

 Vague quality attributesNo verification criterionReplace adjectives with measurable conditions